wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab1.md

 | Site                | Site_\<ID\>_TS  |
 | Team1               | Team1_\<ID\>_TS |
 | Team2               | Team2_\<ID\>_TS |

+> **NOTE:** Several \<ID\> were provided in the email in the **"Attendee ID"** line.
+You can share your tenant with the multiple administrators in your organization, in that case the ID should be unique for each user.

 ### 1. Create new MultiMedia Profile